RobR89/KayLib/ReadMe.md

   Useful for embedding things such as images or other resources in a program.

 ####Dependancies
   libsdl2-dev
   libsdl2-image-dev
   libsdl2-ttf-dev
   libmysqlclient-dev
   libsqlite3-dev
   libboost-dev
   liblua5.2-dev
+  libglm-dev